Social (Pragmatic) Communication Disorder

 Difficulty with Perspective-Taking

-People with Social (Pragmatic) Communication Disorder may not understand others' perspectives, which results in difficulty in empathizing.
-Difficulty understanding others' perspectives impacts relationships and difficulty in social interactions.
+People with Social (Pragmatic) Communication Disorder may struggle to understand others' perspectives, which results in difficulty in empathizing.
+Difficulty understanding others' perspectives affects relationships and social interactions.

 While the exact cause is not fully understood, various risk factors can play a role in the development of Social (Pragmatic) Communication Disorder.

-Genetic Factors, Genetic factors play a role; people with a family history of speech or language difficulties are more likely to develop Social (Pragmatic) Communication Disorder.
+Genetic Factors play a role; people with a family history of speech or language difficulties are more likely to develop Social (Pragmatic) Communication Disorder.

-Co-occurring Conditions, Co-occurring conditions, such as Attention-Deficit/Hyperactivity Disorder, Anxiety Disorders, or Learning Disabilities, may also contribute to increasing the risk of developing it.
+Co-occurring Conditions, such as Attention-Deficit/Hyperactivity Disorder, Anxiety Disorders, or Learning Disabilities, may also contribute to increasing the risk of developing SPCD.

-Other Factors, Hearing loss, traumatic brain injury, premature birth, and low birth weight, are the factors that may increase the likelihood of developing Social (Pragmatic) Communication Disorder.
+Other Factors, such as hearing loss, traumatic brain injury, premature birth, and low birth weight, may increase the likelihood of developing Social (Pragmatic) Communication Disorder.

 Note: Not all of these risk factors can lead to the development of SPCD, but they may increase the risk of developing Social (Pragmatic) Communication Disorder.

-The management of Social (Pragmatic) Communication Disorder includes speech therapy and other techniques, such as social training skills, that can help enhance social communication skills.
+The treatment of Social (Pragmatic) Communication Disorder includes speech therapy and other approaches, such as social training skills, that can help enhance social communication skills.

 Speech and Language Therapy

-This approach aims to focus on improving a person's ability to use language in social situations.
-Speech and language therapy by speech-language pathologists helps develop social communication skills such as turn-taking in conversations, understanding non-verbal cues, and adjusting the speech based on the social context.
+This therapy aims to focus on improving a person's ability to use language in social situations.
+Speech and language therapy by speech-language pathologists helps develop social communication skills, such as turn-taking in conversations, understanding non-verbal cues, and adjusting speech based on the social context [2].

 Social Skills Training

-Social skills training can contribute to helping people with Social (Pragmatic) Communication Disorder enhance their skills to interact in social situations.
+Social skills training can contribute to helping people with Social (Pragmatic) Communication Disorder enhance their skills to interact in social situations [3].
 It can also help enhance skills such as making eye contact, interpreting others' emotions, and body language.
-Group therapy sessions provide an opportunity to practice these skills through practical experiences.
-Group therapy provides a supportive environment to engage with peers and enhance learning.
+Group Therapy provides an opportunity to practice these skills through practical experiences and enhances learning by providing a supportive environment to engage with peers.

 Strategies to Help Children with SPCD